 This blade supports the simplified deployment of MiCollab for Mobile Client.
-This solution is supported in integrated and co-located MiCollab Client deployments.
+This solution is supported in integrated MiCollab Client deployments.

 End users are no longer required to enter configuration settings such as server and SIP credentials.
 Administrators configure these settings and MiCollab for Mobile Clients are deployed Over the Air (OTA).
 The administrator portal enables administrators to: